Crispy Leftover Chicken and Shells Casserole

 It should be tossed out after 3 or 4 days in the fridge.
 If it starts to smell or look funky, throw it out.
 To reheat this, follow the same directions for when reheating alfredo sauce.

 You can freeze this leftover chicken recipe for up to 6 months.
-Use plastic wrap to seal it before placing it in the freezer Allow it to thaw in the fridge overnight, the day before you bake it.
+Use plastic wrap to seal it before placing it in the freezer.
+Allow it to thaw in the fridge overnight, the day before you bake it.

-What to serve with it
+What to Serve with Leftover Chicken Casserole

 👨🍳 Tried this Recipe?
 Please leave a ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 We love hearing from our readers!